Nulhegan Band of the Coosuk Abenaki Nation

 The Nulhegan Band of the Coosuk Abenaki Nation is a state-recognized tribe and nonprofit organization, called AHA "Abenaki Helping Abenaki", whose headquarters and land are based in Vermont.
 They are often referred to as the Nulhegan Abenaki Tribe or simply, Nulhegan.

 The Nulhegan Band has approximately 1,400 members, most of whom reside in the Northeast Kingdom region of Vermont.

 Vermont recognized the Nulhegan Band of the Coosuk Abenaki Nation in 2011.
 The Nulhegan are one of four state-recognized tribes in Vermont.
 They participate at the state level in many ways, including in the Vermont Commission of Native American Affairs.

 They are not federally recognized as a Native American tribe.
 Vermont has no federally recognized tribes.

 Etymology

 The Nulhegan Band of the Coosuk Abenaki Nation draws its name the Nulhegan River, a tributary to the Connecticut River and Nulhegan Basin near Brighton, Vermont.
 Its name means "the place of log traps."
 The band is also named for the Cowasuck people and Abenaki people, one of the tribes that inhabited a large portion of eastern Vermont and western New Hampshire.

 Leadership

+Donald Stevens giving a presentation at Burlington's Fletcher Free Library.

 The Nulhegan Abenaki government is made up of a Chief (Sogomo), who is nominated by the councils and decided by election.
-The current chief of the Nulhegan is Chief Don Stevens.
+The current Sogomo of the Nulhegan is Chief Don Stevens.

-The legislative branch includes an elected Tribal Council of 11 members, all from within the tribe.
-The judicial branch is represented by an Elders Council of seven.
+The legislative branch includes an elected Tribal Council of 5-11 members from various families within the tribe.

+The judicial branch is represented by the Council of Elders.
+"It is the responsibility of the Council of Elders to interpret the Nulhegan constitution during disputes where two or more parties acting on behalf of the tribe cannot agree and/or when allegations are filed.
+Tribal Elders are inducted through ceremony and remain Elders for life.
+They are responsible for preserving our culture."

 The government manages the tribe's land, activities, and gatherings and interacts with the state of Vermont in official matters.